Internet Annoyances

 Logged out means locked out

 In order to keep up my privacy, I think it is important to become anonymous again after visiting Facebook, Twitter, Google, eBay, Paypal etc. Therefore I log out after each visit.
 In case I should forget that, I have configured Firefox to shut down all log-in sessions once the browser is closed, at least on my desktop computer.
 This used to work quite well for many years, until about 2020.
 I can understand the security concerns, and I agree that sometimes two-factor authentication is the only safe solution for critical accounts.
-However, when signing in from the very same computer again and using a regular connection (not VPN), there just have to be different solutions than bothering me with the following obstacles, in increasing order of their escalation/annoyance level:
+However, when signing in from the very same computer again and using a regular connection (not VPN, which only invites trouble), there just have to be different solutions than bothering me with the following obstacles, in increasing order of their escalation/annoyance level:

 Am I the only one who thinks that, besides security concerns, the trouble that users have to face after logging out is a decent hint to stay logged in (and be tracked) 24/7?